dwrlewis/Irregular-Dataset-Join-Concept/README.md

 When exporting the data, it is possible to select either a new file path or export the consolidated excel file directly to the original import folder.
-The exported file is always saved as 'Site Data Joined.xlsx' and will overwrite any file with this name in the output folder.
+The exported file is always saved as 'Site Data Joined.xlsx' and will overwrite any file with this name in the output folder, unless the file is open, which will cause an error flag.

 ![alt text](https://github.com/dwrlewis/Site-Converter/blob/0ca3230f265415ba9d96eae3b9129f7832062c87/README%20Images/image9.png)

-[]{#_Toc111398058 .anchor}

 ## 7.1 - Export Format

-The exported 'Site Data Joined.xlsx' file is designed to flag up instances of inconsistencies across datasets through the following:
+The exported 'Site Data Joined.xlsx' file is designed to flag up inconsistencies across datasets through the following:

-Column ordering by category, additional non-standard columns are moved to the end
+-   Column ordering by category, additional non-standard columns are moved to the end

 -   Instances of duplicate ID's are highlighted in dark red